 For initial goals when starting out we recommend trying to do 1 sale a day, 5 per week, about 21 per month, and finally 260 per year.

 If you achieve these results you will be well on your way to a fulfilling career.
 Feeling like a challenge!?
 Everytime you met this goal double it.

 Yes, but only if you are with us!
 Haha.

-On the independent side of insurance, if you are self-disciplined, structure, and committed to yourself and your clients you will have a comfortable living and feel great about helping others!
+On the independent side of insurance, if you are self-disciplined, structured, and committed to yourself and your clients you will make a comfortable living and feel great about helping others!

 Normally you don't, unless you want money to be paid to a corporate first and then paid to you.
 If this is a route you are looking at we highly advise seeking a tax advisor.